M41doror/pwnduino/README.md

 # pwnduino
 Hacking with the Arduino Uno!

-# 1. Introduction
+## Introduction

 Many projects have existed out there (check out @samyk !) that turn Arduino HID keyboard devices into USB rubber ducky-likes.
 However, these devices are already themselves HID devices, and just require a bit of code in the form of Arduino `.ino` scripts to run.
 At times, many people are not able to obtain Teensy devices, or just simply want to work their existing hardware.
-With thanks to @ZP4, @Dr-D12345 and @thatguy1675, we were able to built a framework that turns Arduino Unos into malicious HID devices, dubbed __pwnduino__, and effectively hack and gain escalated privilege and persistence on an open computer.
+We were able to built a framework that turns Arduino Unos into malicious HID devices, dubbed __pwnduino__, and effectively hack and gain escalated privilege and persistence on an open computer.

-__pwnduino__ is still a __work-in-progress__.
-Development for it, however, is very active.

-# 2. How it Works
+## How it Works

 An Arduino Uno (version rev. 3) has an `atmega16u2` chip on its board.
 We can flash this chip using a program called `dfu-programmer`, available on Linux distributions